What is Brand Equity? and How it Impacts Your Bottom Line

 Loyal customers are paying for more than your product; they’re buying into the lifestyle your product represents.
 It’s no longer enough for consumers to own something—they want products that transform them into the people they aspire to be.

 So, to build brand equity, promote a lifestyle that’s attractive to your target buyers.
 Spend time researching your ideal customers, with surveys or focus groups, if necessary, to get a clear idea of their pain points, their interests, and their personal and professional goals.
 Then, build your brand with positive, motivational messaging and visuals that speak directly to those goals.
-Be sure to make this messaging personalized and specific.
+Be sure to make this message personalized and specific.
 You’re more likely to connect with shoppers through targeted marketing than with broad messaging that resonates with no one in particular.

 The company leading the pack in aspirational values is Apple.
 The tech giant regularly ranks at the top of Forbes’ list of the World’s Most Valuable Brands, even securing the #1 spot for 2020, and with good reason.
 When it comes to making aspirational values central to their marketing strategy, no one delivers quite like Apple.

 In a 2016 report by BBMG, the branding agency described aspirational buyers as influenced by “their love of shopping ... and their trust in brands to act in the best interest of society.”
-Apple embraces these ideals by providing a singularly unique shopping experience, from the sleek design of their website to the stark, museum-like quality of their brick-and-mortar stores.
+Apple embraces these ideals by providing a singularly unique shopping experience, from the sleek design of its website to the stark, museum-like quality of its brick-and-mortar stores.
 Everything about the shopping experience, from the pristine gadgets on display to the liberal use of white space, communicates a luxury experience.

 But Apple does an equally masterful job of making a human connection, as well.
 Since unveiling the personal computer in its 1984 campaign, Apple has used the power of aspirational storytelling to position itself as technology for cutting-edge creatives looking to connect and positively contribute to the world around them.
 Apple’s 2018 Share Your Gifts holiday campaign is an excellent example of harnessing the power of connection.
 In short, Apple understands its customers and has racked up incredible brand equity as a result.